-The primary goal of assessment and the communication of student learning is to guide instruction, promote student learning and inform parents.
+The main goal of assessment and student learning is to guide instruction, promote student learning and inform parents.
 Assessment needs to be ongoing, consistent and accurate for all students utilizing multiple approaches that evaluate student success as a 21st century learner.

 Formal communication of student achievement occurs at regular intervals with parent/student/teacher conferences and throughout the school year using Real Time Reporting (RTR).
 This involves both students and parents regularly checking for assessment information and comments on the parent portal of PowerSchool.
 Teachers will post assessments and comments throughout the year.
 Teachers in grades K to 8 post assessment information using PowerSchool software.
 This information is secure and requires a log in name and password available through the office.
-A web-based

-Conference Manager is used to book conferences and conferences may be in person or on an online platform like Zoom.
+A web-based Conference Manager is used to book conferences twice per year.
 Parent participation in the formal student assessment and reporting process is vital; however, your ongoing communication with the teachers throughout the year supports students in their efforts to achieve their very best.
 A final report card will be available at the end of the school year.